 3. Kheema Pav At Gulshan-e-Iran

 Serving delicious Mughlai specialities at such low prices has uplifted this place in people’s hearts as one of the favourites of all time.
-You can treat yourself with chicken tikka masala and kheema pav.
+You can treat yourself to chicken tikka masala and kheema pav.
 Craving something sugary?
 Try its firni and rabdi kulfi.
 It’s a blessing really when you can eat your fill and not worry about the bill.
 It’s worth a visit (or two!).

 Find At It: 15, Corner Of MRA Marg, Musafir Khana Road, Crawford Market, Mumbai CST Area, Mumbai.